leoyeungkm/HypersFun_Xlayer_Contract/README.md

 > **Origin:** HypersFun was originally built and production-tested on **HyperEVM**, where we validated the core product idea — on-chain fund management with bonding-curve pricing, tiered exit fees, and community governance.
 Having proven the concept in a live environment, we rebuilt the architecture natively around **Uniswap V4 Hooks** and brought it to X Layer, leveraging V4's customisable pool logic and X Layer's low-cost EVM infrastructure.

-> **Origin:** HypersFun was originally conceived and battle-tested on **HyperEVM**, where we validated the core product idea — on-chain fund management with a bonding-curve pricing engine, tiered exit fees, and investor governance.
-After proving the concept in production, we rebuilt the architecture natively around **Uniswap V4 Hooks** and deployed to X Layer, taking full advantage of V4's customisable pool logic and X Layer's low-cost EVM environment.

 ---